Menu

 This course has three parts:

-- History of the American Sheriff: from where does the office come.
+1. History of the American Sheriff: Where does the Sheriff's office arise from?

-- Present-day duties of the American Sheriff: real-life examples of how he operates.
+2. Present-day duties of the American Sheriff: What are real-life examples of how the Sheriff operates?

-First, this course unpacks how the Anglo-Saxon office called sheriff laid the foundation for the American sheriff’s role as a constitutional (law of the land) officer by the people’s direct choosing; and as such enjoys independent discretion in carrying out his duties.
-Police chiefs are bureaucrats, appointed to their place within the chain of command of a city government, and as such, with diminished discretion; the sheriff, by contrast, is autonomous from the inner chains of delegated and re-delegated authority bureaucratic power, and as such wields great discretion.
+First, this course unpacks how the Anglo-Saxon office called Sheriff laid the foundation for the American Sheriff’s role as a constitutional (law of the land) officer by the people’s direct choosing; and why he has independent discretion in carrying out his duties.
+Police chiefs are bureaucrats, appointed to their place within the chain of command of a city government; and as such, have diminished discretion; the Sheriff, by contrast, is autonomous from the longer and attenuated chains of delegated and re-delegated bureaucratic power, and as such, wields great discretion within the scope of his office, distinguishing him for a police officer.

 Second, this course unfolds the law and history of the Posse, from King Alfred’s Anglo-Saxon times to the present.
-At bottom, our posse-comitatus law of twenty-first-century United States is the same as that of ninth-century England.
-The Sheriff, in carrying out his peacekeeping duties, can summon to his aid every able-bodied adult male of his county.
-His discretion about whom to summon, when to summon, and how he summons armed men is unfettered within the scope of his jurisdiction.
+At bottom, our posse-comitatus law of the twenty-first-century United States is the same as that of ninth-century England.
+The Sheriff, in carrying out his peacekeeping duties, can summon to his aid any one or more able-bodied adult male of his county.
+His discretion about whom to summon, when to summon, and how he summons men is within the scope of his office's jurisdiction.

-Fifth, this course reminds us that the county Sheriff—not the county State's Attorney or the State's Attorney General—is the top law-enforcement officer in the county.
+Fifth, this course reminds us that the county Sheriff—not the county State's Attorney or the State's Attorney General—is the top law-enforcement officer in his county.

 Throughout the course we unfurl real-case instances of the Posse Comitatus in modern times.
-Posses are volunteer regular corps; they assist Sheriffs during county fairs, weather emergencies, and hostage situations, among many other duties unknown, until the specific need to keep the peace in a specific instance arises.
+The Posses assists Sheriffs during county fairs, weather emergencies, and hostage situations, among many other duties unknown until the specific need to keep the peace in a specific instance arises.

 The prerecorded course is presented in 12 sessions.